📞 Call 516-690-7471💬 Text Us

 If you heat with oil or gas in Sea Cliff, your furnace or boiler vents through a flue — and that flue needs maintenance just like a fireplace chimney.
 In fact, blocked or deteriorated heating flues are responsible for more carbon monoxide incidents on Long Island than fireplace chimneys.
 Most homeowners in Sea Cliff never think about their heating flue until a problem forces the issue.
 Here is what your flue actually needs each year, what happens when it goes without service, and when relining becomes unavoidable.

-Why Oil Flues Need Annual Cleaning in Sea Cliff
+Why Oil Heat Requires Year-Round Flue Attention in Sea Cliff

 🔧 Related Services in Sea Cliff